 Our parcs at Annecy put all the splendours of the French and Swiss Alps within reach, while our parc at Le Bourg D’Oisans opens up the entire Romanche Valley and the stunning Les Ecrins National Park.

-Getting to these Eurocamp parcs is easy, with TGV services running direct from Paris to Annecy.
+Getting to these Eurocamp parcs for your French Alps holiday is easy, with TGV services running direct from Paris to Annecy.
 And both Geneva and Chambery airports are within easy reach for those who prefer to fly-drive.

 It’s all about fresh.
-Take in the fresh air, fresh blooms, fresh food, fresh scenery, fresh experiences (and did I mention the fresh air)?
+Take in the fresh air, fresh blooms, fresh food, fresh scenery, fresh experiences (and did I mention the fresh air) whilst on holiday in the French Alps?
 This region, like no other, is where you’ll refresh your senses, whether taking in the scene in its famous towns, or admiring the beauty of the Alps through the terrain around Bourg D’Oisans with its vast resources of white peaks, glaciers and shimmering waterfalls.

 Annecy is a traditional, charming city with entertainment in abundance at some of the most exciting events in France.
 It is home to one of the most beautiful lakes in the world, with a fabulous château, the Palais de l’isle, on its shores.

 There is no shortage of things to do in Chambery.
 From watersports on its lakes, skiing on the slopes, dining in the excellent restaurants, to exploring the history and culture.
 In fact, why go anywhere else?

 If skiing is your game, Chamonix is the name.
 Particularly popular for its busy events calendar, from here you can access the dizzying heights of Mont Blanc, or just get a breathtaking view of the France’s highest mountain.